jedyang97/flappy-bird-gba/README.md

 # Flappy Bird
-GBA version of the famous Flappy Bird game
+GBA version of the famous Flappy Bird game.
+Georgia Tech CS 2110 project.

 How to play: